 If you or your domestic helper decided to terminate the contract ahead of time, you legally need to draw up a termination letter where you state the new date of ending her employment and the reason(s).
 If you or your domestic helper decided not to renew the employment contract after the 2-year period, you don’t have to sign and send a termination letter but you may want to sign a release letter.

 In this letter, you have to include the number of your employment contract, the actual end date of the contract as well as all the final payments you gave to your domestic helper.
 You need to make a list to calculate the legal amounts you have to pay her.
-Here is a sample domestic helper termination letter for employers.
+You can find here a sample domestic helper termination letter for employers.
 In case of dispute, you can ask a third-party to be present when both of you sign the termination letter.

 Terminating (dismissing) a domestic helper

 On the employer side in Hong Kong, the reasons stated can have different impacts:

 - If you terminate your domestic helper because you relocate to another country, because you have financial issues or because of the death of a family member the domestic worker takes care of: in this case, your domestic helper has the same rights as a “finished contract” and does not have to go back to her home country before finding a new employer.

 - If you terminate your domestic helper for other reasons (e.g. incompatibility of lifestyles, etc.) then your domestic worker has to go back to her home country before finding a new employer.